Humanities & Social Sciences

 The study of psychology provides a solid understanding of human behavior and development, critical for careers in education, psychology, and therapy in a variety of settings.
 Students learn and apply critical thinking skills and the scientific method in order to better understand the human individual.

 Students may begin their path to a BA in Sociology or a related field by using the elective credits in the Liberal Arts program toward a concentration in Sociology.
-Students must take Cultural Anthropology and Principles of Sociology, and may select the remaining two courses from American Ethnicity, Sociology of Families, Deviance, Sociology of Gender, and Social Problems.
+Students must take Cultural Anthropology and Principles of Sociology, and may select the remaining two courses from American Ethnicity, Sociology of Families, Issues in Genocide & Mass Violence, Deviance, Sociology of Gender, and Social Problems.

 Sociology allows students to study the society they live in by examining various groups within societies, cultural traditions, and social problems.
 Students learn the skills of observation, critical thinking, and writing.

 Students may begin their interdisciplinary work in Women's and Gender Studies by applying the elective credits in the Liberal Arts program toward this concentration.
 To complete the concentration, students may take any four of the following: 20th Century Literature by Women, Psychology of Sex and Gender, Sociology of Gender, Introduction to Women and Gender Studies, and Women and Politics.